 - extremely high expectations

-The egotistical behaviour of people with acute narcissism is considered to be largely influenced by extreme parenting methods.
 Some children learn from their parents that vulnerability is unacceptable.
-As a result they will be focused on masking their emotional needs and deep sensitivities with grandiose behaviour that makes them seem bulletproof.
-Parenting issues may also be the reason why sufferers lose the ability to empathise with others and adopt manipulative tactics.
-They have not been taught 'normal' levels of interaction and thus find it difficult to connect with others on a healthy level.
+As a result, they learn to mask their emotional needs with grandiose behaviour that makes them seem bulletproof.
+The way someone with NPD has been parented may also explain why they lose the ability to empathise with others and adopt manipulative tactics.
+They may not have been taught how to interact in a ‘normal’ way and thus find it difficult to connect with others.

 When is it time to seek help for narcissistic personality disorder?

-As with all personality disorders, experts agree that seeking help as soon as possible is essential for effective recovery.
-It will also help to ensure that people living with NPD do not go on to develop severe complications.
-These may cause further distress in their relationships and everyday life.
-Although the severity of narcissistic personality disorder will differ between individuals, generally all sufferers are considered to be at risk of developing the following if their disorder is left untreated:
+As with many mental health concerns, experts agree that seeking help as soon as possible is key.
+Although the severity of narcissistic personality disorder will differ between individuals, generally all those with the condition are considered to be at risk of developing the following if their disorder is left untreated:

-Due to the nature of NPD it is very rare for sufferers to actively seek help.
-Often people with acute narcissism do not recognise they have a problem.
-Many may only consider treatment if their disorder starts to significantly impact their lives.
-Some sufferers will visit their GP when they develop symptoms of depression - usually because of a build-up of perceived rejections or criticisms.
-From here they will be officially diagnosed.
-This could lead onto potentially life-changing narcissistic personality disorder treatment.
+Due to the nature of NPD, it is rare for those with the condition to actively seek help themselves.
+Often they do not recognise that they have a problem and may only consider treatment if their disorder starts to significantly impact their lives.

-Visiting your GP is typically the first port of call when seeking help for narcissistic personality disorder.
-Here you will undergo an initial mental health assessment, which will involve physical examinations to ensure your symptoms of narcissism are not the result of a physical illness.
+Visiting your GP is the first port of call when seeking help for narcissistic personality disorder.
+Here you will undergo an initial mental health assessment, which will involve physical examinations.
+These will ensure there is no physical underlying cause for the behaviour.

 From here your doctor will refer you to a psychiatrist or psychologist who will conduct a more in-depth assessment.
-This will take a bit longer - around a couple of weeks or months.
-It is necessary to ensure your mental health professional gets to know you thoroughly as a person in order make an effective psychological evaluation.
-This process will typically involve special assessment tools and a questionnaire to cover the severity of your symptoms.
+This process will typically involve special assessment tools and a questionnaire.

-The key criteria for a diagnosis of NPD are outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-This examines a person for five or more of the common narcissistic personality disorder symptoms.
-To improve this diagnosis process, you should consider making a note of all your symptoms as they occur beforehand.
-This will help your mental health provider to know what kinds of events are likely to make you feel defeated or angry.
-This may show key insights into how your history has shaped your narcissism.
+To assist the diagnosis process, you should consider making a note of all your symptoms as they occur beforehand.
+This will help your mental health provider know what kinds of events are likely to make you feel defeated or angry.
+This may show key insights into how your history has shaped your behaviour.

 Narcissistic personality disorder treatment

 Counselling and psychotherapy are primary forms of narcissistic personality disorder treatment.
-Medication can be provided to individuals showing signs of other conditions such as depression or anxiety.
+Medication may also be provided to those showing signs of other conditions such as depression or anxiety.
 Because it can be difficult to change inherent personality traits, therapy may take several years.
-Over time however, individuals with narcissism can learn to develop new patterns of thinking to help shake off their distorted self-image.
-This will help them to identify with healthier and more positive behaviours.
+Over time, however, individuals with narcissism can learn to develop new patterns of thinking to help shake off their distorted self-image.
+This will help them to identify with healthier behaviours.

-Typically, cognitive behavioural therapy (CBT) is used to promote these changes, yet family therapy is another valuable approach.
-Family therapy sessions aim to bring the whole family together so someone with acute narcissism can explore with their loved ones any conflicts and communication problems that need to be resolved.
+Typically, cognitive behavioural therapy (CBT) is used to promote these changes, however, family therapy is another valuable approach.
+Family therapy sessions aim to bring the whole family together so someone with NPD can explore with their loved ones any conflicts and communication problems that need to be resolved.

-Group therapy can also be provided.
-In these settings, NPD sufferers can come together to share their stories and learn how to relate to others more effectively.
-It is an environment where they must listen to, and consider the needs and feelings of other people.
-They will also learn more about themselves and how to make the most of the support available.
+Group therapy may also be offered.
+In these settings, those with the condition can come together to share their stories and learn how to relate to others more effectively.
+It’s an environment where they must listen to, and consider the needs and feelings of other people which makes for good practice.
+Those with NPD also have the opportunity to learn more about themselves and how to make the most of the support available.

 This process of learning to relate to others can also be pursued in psychotherapy.
 The aim is to help ensure that future relationships of people with NPD are more intimate, long-lasting and enjoyable.
 This approach encourages the exploration of emotions and delves into what drives sufferers to compete with others, distrust and sometimes despise those closest to them.